Support the Mammoth Site

 Internship Appeal: The Interns are Coming!!!

-Each year the Mammoth Site brings 9 college students specializing in paleontology, geology, archeology, anthropology, zoology and biology to learn about our wonderful fossils.
+Each year the Mammoth Site brings up to 9 college students specializing in paleontology, geology, archaeology, anthropology, zoology and biology to learn about our wonderful fossils.

 The Mammoth Site provides housing, tools, and a wage for the 12 wks they are here.